ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 It can be easily modify and will reduce the syntax errors.

-an example Ansible Role can be to [install a WordPress website](https://github.com/MakarenaLabs/ansible-role-wordpress).
-It requires a web server, php, a database, the application and some configuration
+an example Ansible Role can be the one to [install a WordPress website](https://github.com/MakarenaLabs/ansible-role-wordpress).
+It includes a web server, php, a database, the application and all needed configurations.

 ---
 # Ansible galaxy 1/2